PackageDotJSON/EServices-Assistant-V2/README.md

 It includes the following features:

-User Management System: This allows the superuser/administrator to create a new user, granting him the access to this application.
+User Management: This allows the superuser/administrator to create a new user in order to grant him an access to this application.
-Role Management System: This allows the superuser/administrator to add/modify roles of the users.
+Role Management: This allows the superuser/administrator to add/modify roles of the users.
 This grants the admin right to restrict/allow roles depending upon a user.
+Reports Management: This application contains multiple reports that can be alloted to each user by an administrator.
+Profile Management (Client): This allows each user to maintain his/her profile along with having an option to upload his/her profile picture.
+However, in order to change some fields, the user has to initiate a request to an administrator.
+Profile Management (Admin): An administrator is capable of changing a particular user's profile data on his request.
-Session Management System: Token Management System, to be more precise, maintains a session between a server and a user for a certain amount of time.
-Meaning, a user wouldn't be able to access this app after the token has expired.
+Session Management: This allows the application to maintain a session between a server and a user for a certain amount of time.
+Meaning, a user wouldn't be able to access this app after the session has expired.
-Profile Management System: This allows each user to maintain his/her profile along with having an option to upload his/her profile picture.

 In order to use this code for your own project, you must have to give the credits to the author/developer of this application/software.